narendra-34/NeuralNetworks/README.md

     Hyperparameter Tuning: Implemented StepLR learning rate scheduling with the Adam optimizer, beginning with a learning rate of 0.0001.
     Scalability: Transitioned from a 2-qubit to a 10-qubit system, allowing the model to represent a larger state space, thus enhancing its computational capacity.

-#Repository Structure

-plaintext

-├── data/                   # Contains datasets used in the experiments ├── models/                 # Neural network models and quantum annealing layer ├── scripts/                # Training and testing scripts ├── results/                # Experimental results and accuracy logs ├── README.md               # Overview of the project └── requirements.txt        # Required packages and dependencies

 #Getting Started
 Prerequisites